La-Lojban/lojban.pw/data/pages/en/resources/guaspi/grammar.md

 > Table 4 [Tones].
-Sounds and interpretations of the tones.
-Level refers to the parse tree level of the word with that tone, relative to the structure before it.
-Type indicates the organizational type of that word or phrase.
+Sounds and interpretations of the tones. <span class="latex">Level</span> refers to the parse tree level of the word with that tone, relative to the structure before it. <span class="latex">Type</span> indicates the organizational type of that word or phrase.
 The first set of symbols shown, ascii characters, is preferred but the second set can substitute on a manual typewriter.
-In this paper, `!' is used instead of `\' for convenience in typesetting.
+In this paper, <span class="latex">!</span> is used instead of <span class="latex">\</span> for convenience in typesetting.

 * * *

 You don't speak this language, you sing it.
 Chinese speakers will have no problem to produce and hear the tones, but Europeans will need a lot of practice, particularly in listening.
 A Chinese person speaking clearly will let his voice vary over an interval of a fourth, e.g. C to F on the piano, and this should be enough for Europeans to catch.
 On the falling and rising tones Europeans tend to produce, and listen for, little curlicues at the end that make the tone sound like down-up or up-down.
 Avoid the curlicues, and recognize the two-direction tones only if they range over at least a third, e.g. C to E or D to F.

-Tones `-' and `=' join adjacent words of a compound phrase predicate.
-Tones `|' and `!' start a sub-phrase of the current phrase.
-Tone `^' closes the current sub-phrase and starts a new one, part of the same containing phrase.
-Tone `/' closes a sub-phrase and resumes the predicate of the containing phrase, if among its prefixes, or otherwise starts a new phrase at the higher level.
+Tones <span class="latex">-</span> and <span class="latex">=</span> join adjacent words of a compound phrase predicate.
+Tones <span class="latex">|</span> and <span class="latex">!</span> start a sub-phrase of the current phrase.
+Tone <span class="latex">^</span> closes the current sub-phrase and starts a new one, part of the same containing phrase.
+Tone <span class="latex">/</span> closes a sub-phrase and resumes the predicate of the containing phrase, if among its prefixes, or otherwise starts a new phrase at the higher level.
 Distinctions within these tone classes are important later but do not affect the grammar.

-A sentence start prefix with up-down tone such as _^:i_ is automatically at root level. _fi_ jumps to the root level or one or two levels lower without ending the sentence, depending on its tone selected from `!', `^' or `/', as if an imaginary level 1 word preceeded it.
-If a word is supposed to be more than one level higher (closer to the root) than the previous one but _fi_ does not apply, you use _fu_ to raise the level count by two to four depending on its tone, selected from `!', `^' or `/' respectively.
-You can repeat _fu_ for even higher levels, but this is rarely necessary since from level 7 or less you can reach any level from 0 (root) to 8 in one jump.
-On the level-shifting prefixes the tone `-' usually can substitute for `^', except after a foreign word, name or digit, where the prefix tends to get included in the previous structure.
+A sentence start prefix with up-down tone such as _<span class="latex">^:i</span>_ is automatically at root level. _<span class="latex">fi</span>_ jumps to the root level or one or two levels lower without ending the sentence, depending on its tone selected from <span class="latex">!</span>, <span class="latex">^</span> or <span class="latex">/</span>, as if an imaginary level 1 word preceeded it.
+If a word is supposed to be more than one level higher (closer to the root) than the previous one but _<span class="latex">fi</span>_ does not apply, you use _<span class="latex">fu</span>_ to raise the level count by two to four depending on its tone, selected from <span class="latex">!</span>, <span class="latex">^</span> or <span class="latex">/</span> respectively.
+You can repeat _<span class="latex">fu</span>_ for even higher levels, but this is rarely necessary since from level 7 or less you can reach any level from 0 (root) to 8 in one jump.
+On the level-shifting prefixes the tone <span class="latex">-</span> usually can substitute for <span class="latex">^</span>, except after a foreign word, name or digit, where the prefix tends to get included in the previous structure.

-Sentence start words like _:i_ and other prefix words like _se_ or _vu_ come before and at the same level as the predicate of their phrase.
+Sentence start words like _<span class="latex">:i</span>_ and other prefix words like _<span class="latex">se</span>_ or _<span class="latex">vu</span>_ come before and at the same level as the predicate of their phrase.
 The predicate normally has compounding (high even) tone unless some of its arguments precede it, and the linked predicate is considered to be a compound word with the prefix, whether or not arguments come between them.
 There may be several prefixes in a row before the predicate, all at the same level and linked in sequence.
 The one closest to the predicate has effect first.

 As befits a grammatical element, the tone of a word implies what kind of structure is attaching.
-In particular, the third tone, down-up, `|', is specifically for the very common case of putting a subordinate clause one level down from the previous word.
+In particular, the third tone, down-up, <span class="latex">|</span>, is specifically for the very common case of putting a subordinate clause one level down from the previous word.

 There are two word sequences for quoting non-_gua\spi_ text.
 These are part of the grammar but are described with the other quote words, which are at the organizational level.